lianqing11/PyCDA/README.md

-# Unsupervised domain adaptation framework for semantic segmentation
+# PyCDA

-This repo is an implementation of current state-of-the-art unsupervised domain adaptation for semantic segmentation works.
+This repo is an implementation of Constructing Self-motivated Pyramid Curriculums for Cross-Domain Semantic Segmentation: A Non-Adversarial Approach.

 ## Highlight

 ## Enviorment
 The code is developed under the following configuration.
 #### Hardware:
-2-8 GPUs(With at least 11G GPU memories), which is set for the correspoinding batch size.
+4-8 GPUs(With at least 11G GPU memories), which is set for the correspoinding batch size.

 #### Software:
 Python(3.6) and Pytorch(0.4.1) is necessary before running the scripts.
 To install the required pythonn packages(expect Pytorch), run